ChiragChauhan4579/Diabetes-Predictor-GCP/README.md

 ## GCP API creation

-* Lets start by storing the models pickled file on cloud storage.
+Lets start by storing the models pickled file on cloud storage.
 To do this search for `Cloud Storage` on GCP console and then create a bucket there with your required configurations.
 After createing the bucket you can see various upload options so upload your pkl file through that.

+## Hosting the model on Vertex AI platform

+* Search `Vertex AI` and go to the model registry through the left hand pane in the there.
+Click on `Import` button to start registering a new model by giving it a name.
+* In model settings section choose the framework, its version and pickled model location.
+* If you want explainability you can choose it or skip.
+* Finally click the import button.